* Technology stocks lead S&P 500 gainers

 By Kimberly Chin

-Aug 22 (Reuters) - U.S. stocks ended up on Tuesday, with each of the three major indexes posting their best one-day percentage gains in over a week, as lawmakers’ comments on tax reform and the debt ceiling boosted investor optimism.
+Aug 22 (Reuters) - U.S. stocks were trading higher on Tuesday, with each of the three major indexes on track for their best one-day percentage gains in over a week, as investors responded positively to lawmakers’ comments on tax reform and the debt ceiling.

-U.S. House Speaker Paul Ryan told CNN at a town hall on Monday that tax reform would be easier to pass than the failed healthcare overhaul because Republicans have built a consensus.
+U.S. House Speaker Paul Ryan indicated that tax reform would be easier to pass than the failed healthcare overhaul because Republicans have built a consensus.

-Separately, Senate Majority Leader Mitch McConnell said on Monday that there was “zero chance” that the United States will fail to raise the debt ceiling in September, allaying concerns that the United States is poised to default on its debt, according to media reports.
+Senate Majority Leader Mitch McConnell said on Monday that there was “zero chance” that the United States will fail to raise the debt ceiling, allaying concerns that the United States is poised to default on its debt.

-Absent major news from the White House and a standstill in tensions between the United States and North Korea – two major factors that roiled the market in the past two weeks – investors flocked back to high-flying tech shares.
+Absent major news from the White House and a standstill in tensions between the United States and North Korea – two major factors that roiled the market in the past two weeks – investors flocked to high-flying tech shares and other high-yielding assets.

-Gains were broad, with nearly all of the 11 major S&P sectors posting gains.
-Technology shares led the advance, up 1.5 percent, notching the first gain in four sessions.
+Gains were broad-based, with only two of the 11 major S&P sectors in the red.
+Technology shares led the advance, up 1.4 percent and on pace for its first gain in four sessions.

-The S&P 500 materials index also jumped more than 1 percent, enjoying its best day since mid-June, led by rising commodity and metals prices.
+The materials index also jumped more than 1 percent, poised for its best day in four weeks, boosted by rising commodity and metals prices.

-Metals prices, including copper, zinc and nickel, ended higher against a backdrop of strong results for mining firms and talk of shortages in some metals.
+Metals prices, including of copper, zinc and nickel, were higher against a backdrop of strong results for mining firms and talk of shortages in some metals.

-At the close, 335 stocks hit new 52-week highs while 300 hit fresh 52-week lows across all U.S. exchanges, marking the first time in 10 sessions that more stocks have hit highs than lows.
+So far, 310 stocks have hit new 52-week highs, while 282 have hit fresh 52-week lows across all U.S. exchanges.
+If the ratio holds, it will mark the first time in 10 sessions that more stocks have hit highs than lows.

-Macy’s Inc rose 4.56 percent, scoring its best day in nearly seven months, after announcing restructuring and job cuts.
+Macy’s Inc rose 4.60 percent, putting the stock on track for its best day in nearly seven months, after announcing restructuring and job cuts.